 Raoul Robillard (1897-1981)

-Raoul Robillard (1897-1981) was a landscape designer credited with designing a significant portion of the Sunken Garden.
+Raoul Robillard (1897-1981) was a landscape architect credited with designing a significant portion of the Sunken Garden.

 He is mentioned frequently in Chapter 5 of our Butchart Gardens History.
 Here is an excerpt: